Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Identity is your understanding of yourself and your interaction with the world.md

 Many people will think they have a strong [[self]], but in actuality this [[self]] is just there concerted efforts to conform to society's views.
 Other's may feel a very strong sense of [[self]] because their in sense of [[self]] is aligned with society's view of them.

-Those who think they have a weak [[self]] have either realized that they do not have a sense of [[self]] outside of how other's treat them, or that they do not reveal their inner sense of [[self]] to other people. [[My self-image is purely based on other's perceptions of me]], because of my invalidating childhood and [[A mismatch between your self-image and the way others percieve you destroys self-image]]
+Those who think they have a weak [[self]] have either realized that they do not have a sense of [[self]] outside of how other's treat them, or that they do not reveal their inner sense of [[self]] to other people. [[My self-image is purely based on other's perceptions of me]], because of my invalidating childhood and [[Self-hatred is born out of dissonance between self-image and self-perception]]

 If I identify as a homo sapien, I see myself a something that once evolved from a an ape.
 If I identify as a man, I see myself as somebody who fits the box of whatever I see a man as.
 If I identify as awkward, I see my interactions with other people and deem them as unnatural and awkward, or perhaps I recognize that certain patterns of behavior that I take part in have often gotten strange reactions from people so I deem my normal actions as awkward.